Hunter Hunter Ending, Explained

 Hunter Hunter Plot Synopsis

 Joseph “Joe” Mersault (Devon Sawa), his wife Anne (Camille Sullivan), and their daughter Renee (Summer H. Howell) live off the land, far away from human civilization.
-They trade animal furs for supplies, hunt and forage for food, and collect water from a nearby stream.
+They trade animal furs for supplies, hunt, and forage for food, and collect water from a nearby stream.
 It’s a hard life with which Anne has become increasingly disillusioned.
 Her biggest concern is Renee.
 As Anne tells Joe early in the film, he has chosen this life and she has chosen him, but Renee never got to make that choice.
 She was born as a fur trapper‘s daughter and grew up worshipping the ground her father walks on.

-She is not interested in any of the things that normal teenagers are because she has no experience with them.
+She is not interested in any of the things that normal teenagers do because she has no experience with them.
 After the wolf that Joe has failed to kill for the past few years returns to the property that the family claims is their own, Anne’s desperation to leave their remote cabin and move somewhere in the nearby town grows even further.
-But for Joe, life begins and ends in the land that he has inherited from his forefathers.
+But for Joe, life begins and ends in the land he inherited from his forefathers.
 Driven by his own sense of desperation, he clings on to what is familiar, not knowing that the world around him is rapidly changing.

 Hunter Hunter Ending